chefsplate/groove-to-helpscout-migration-tool/README.md

 ### CLI Usage

 Run `php artisan sync-customers` in the root of the Laravel project.
 Customers come first, as the process of creating conversations may create a new customer.

-Once that succeeds, run: `php artisan sync-tickets` and `php artisan sync-attachments`.
+Once that succeeds, run: `php artisan sync-tickets`.

 ## Notes